 Wolfram Knelangen, January 31st, 2019.
 This episode takes us to Laurel Canyon in Los Angeles, California.
 In this neighborhood charged with music history, we visit the studio of German-born film and game composer Boris Salchow.
 His works include successful documentaries like Germany From Above or the games Sunset Overdrive and Resistance 2.

 For Boris Salchow becoming a film and game composer was a natural progression without ever planning it.
 “I always had a knack for taking the listeners on a journey and telling stories through music.”
 This outstanding talent led him to become one of the youngest TV composers in Germany.
 Before he relocated to Los Angeles in 2005 he scored major TV shows.

-Soon upon arrival in the entertainment capital of the Western world, he started writing the scores for A-list video games: Resistance 2, Ratchet & Clank a Crack in Time, Sunset Overdrive to name a few.
+Soon upon arrival in the entertainment capital of the Western world, he started writing the scores for A-list video games.
+Resistance 2, Ratchet & Clank a Crack in Time and Sunset Overdrive to name a few.

 In 2012 Salchow wrote the score for the documentary Germany from Above featuring stunning aerial images of the previously unsung landscapes, architecture, and wildlife of Germany.
 After a very successful theatrical run, the feature-length documentary movie was turned into a series of sold-out live performances in Germany’s legendary symphony halls.
 Following the success of Germany From Above, in 2018 Boris scored Russia from Above, a production released as TV series, theatrical release and live show.

 Learn more about Boris and his work on film and game music here: http://www.borissalchow.com/